linuxmuster/linuxmuster-linbo7/README.md

 ## Improved LINBO client shell

-The improved LINBO client shell not ony presents a new login prompt
+The improved LINBO client shell not ony present a new login prompt
 ```
 Welcome to
  _      _____ _   _ ____   ____